architecture-building-systems/CityEnergyAnalyst/docs/how-to-run-CEA-optimization.rst

 at buildings.

-Steps to run the tool
+Steps to Run The Tool
 ---------------------

 #.
 Do Step 1, 2, 3, 5, 9 in :doc:`cea-workflow-guide`